Click covers for info. Copyright (C) Rudy Rucker 2021.

 I’m writing this part of the post on my laptop as I sit on a bench in the Los Gatos town park.
 It’s Sunday.
 Around me is the weekly Farmer’s Market.
 Hundreds of people, scores of booths, music, sun and shadow.
 Tonight the park will be empty.
 This week’s market event will be dead.

 Or will it?
-A very weak way past the dead-is-dead stance is to espouse a spacetime view of the world, then nothing is really gone.
+Even if we don’t believe in ghosts, a very weak way past the dead-is-dead stance is to espouse a spacetime view of the world, then nothing is really gone.
 It’s just a little farther back along the time axis.
 The universe is a static block of spacetime, and time is not in fact passing.
 The passage of time is a persistent illusion that we humans have at each and every cross-section of spacetime.
 We’re always there, and we’re always wrong about thinking the past is gone.

 I once had the chance to ask Kurt Gödel, “What causes the illusion of the passage of time?”
 Along with friend Albert Einstein, Gödel was one of the deepest thinkers of the 20th century.
 His answer: “The illusion results from confusing the given with the real.”